Queen Mary University of London: QMUL and Leopold II of Belgium

 In 2016, the university authorities removed plaques commemorating two visits by Leopold II of Belgium to the university site in 1887.
 Leopold, a cousin of Queen Victoria, had no links to Queen Mary other than a visit in April 1887 to Mile End and a subsequent visit in June 1887 to lay the foundation stone of the Octagon library, where the plaques were sited.
 The brutal and exploitative nature of Leopold's rule over the Congo Free State between 1885 and 1908, and his commemoration at Queen Mary, came under renewed scrutiny as of institutional links with colonial repression were re-evaluated in the wake of the global attention paid to the Rhodes Must Fall campaign.
 However, the suitability of any commemoration of Leopold on university property had been raised as early as 2013.
 In June 2016, the university's Pan-African society launched a petition for the removal of the plaques that celebrated a “genocidal colonialist” and were offensive to students from ethnic minority backgrounds.
 The society argued that their removal would help those students feel more “welcome, respected and integrated”.
 By December 2016, the plaques had been removed from public view "as part of ongoing refurbishment work.”
 This attracted criticism from academics at other institutions who called the decision a "whitewashing" of history that "suggests a fear within the university authorities... of attracting negative attention."

+UCU Strikes and Snitch Forms

+In 2022, as part of ongoing national strikes by the University and College Union, more than 100 staff at Queen Mary University of London taking part in a national marking boycott were withheld 100% of their wages for 21 days.
+Several other universities had threatened to dock full pay for action short of a strike, however Queen Mary University of London was the only institution to follow through on the threat.
+This led to the university being branded the worst university employer in the UK.

+In the 2022/23 academic year, while strike action was continuing, the university continued to crack down and became the first university in the UK to implement a 'student snitch form'.
+Students were encouraged to report striking staff, with threats of docking 39 days pay for those who did not reschedule missed teaching.
+Several senior academics resigned from the university in response to this action, citing a lack of trust leading to unbearable working conditions.
+Throughout this process, students and staff were sent very different messages in email updates by principal Colin Bailey, leading to increased division within the university.